firefly-iii/docs/docs/concepts/currencies.rst

 Currencies
 ==========

 Firefly III supports as many currencies as you like.
-By default it ships with a variety of currencies, amongst which also crypto currencies, which Firefly III also supports.
+By default it ships with a variety of currencies, including crypto currencies.

 You can add your own currencies if you're missing one.